frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 Modifiers are on the right hand.
 If one of the standard modifiers (Shift, Ctrl, Alt, Gui) is held, the emitted code is just the normal modifier + keycode.
 The special modifiers on the home row act as follows:

 - **Delete** makes the action delete instead of moving.
-- **More** makes the key do "more" : left and right move a word left or right; home and end move to the start and end of a paragraph; up and down move a physical page up and down (mostly for Word); page up/down move to the start and end of the document.
+- **More** makes the key do "more" : left and right move a word left or right; home and end move to the start and end of a paragraph; page up/down move to the start and end of the document.
+Up and down are an exception: these activate mouse wheel scrolling.
-- **X5** makes the action repeat 5 times on every keypress or repeat.
+- **X4** makes the action repeat 4 times on every keypress or repeat.
 - **Fast** removes the initial repeat delay and repeats at a faster interval.

 All actions have auto-repeat.
 You can change the special modifiers while holding down a navigation key and the action changes accordingly.

-Select all, cut, copy and paste are chorded on the right hand top row.
+Cut, copy and paste are chorded on the right hand top row.

 ### META
-Activated by either pinky (hold).
+Activated by either pinky.

 ![kyria-rsthd-prime-meta](docs/images/kyria-rsthd-prime-meta.png)